kwxm/nofib-plutus/README.md

   (see [nofib.md](./nofib.md)).
 Plutus Core doesn't support these types at all, so I've ignored all of these programs.

   * **Characters.** Quite a few of the programs use the `Char` type quite extensively.
 Plutus Core currently provides only limited support for characters, so these programs also mostly have had to be ignored (except for the `clausify` program, which used characters for variable IDs; I've replaced these with `Integer` IDs).
-Some more support for characters might be usesful, in particular
+Some more support for characters might be usesful (see SCP-1163), in particular

      * Instances of `Eq` and `Ord` for `Char`.
      * Conversions to and from `Integer` (ie, `chr` and `ord`).
      * Perhaps easier access to individual characters within strings.

-   See SCP-1163.

   * **Laziness.** A number of the programs use laziness, in particular infinite lists.
 This has necessitated some rewriting.